 Top Web Development Trends for 2017 and 2018

 There is no saying to when the next trend is due or when will a new development technique just emerge and make you want to rethink the entire development strategy.
-There are, however, a couple of new web development trends that will surely dominate the year of 2017 and beyond.
+There are, however, a few emerging web development trends that will surely dominate the year of 2017 and beyond.